What Candidates Hate: 10 Important Ideas to Keep in Mind

 Impersonal Automated Responses

-As technology continues to play an increasingly prominent role in the recruitment process, automated responses have become commonplace.
+As technology continues to play a growing role in the recruitment process, automated responses have become commonplace.
 While automation can streamline communication, the risk of impersonality looms large.
 In this section, we will delve into the challenges posed by impersonal automated responses in recruitment and explore strategies for maintaining a human touch in the digital era.

 The Impact of Impersonal Automated Responses: